 - The area's only hospital that offers inhaled nitric oxide (iNO) therapy, an innovative therapy for infants in respiratory failure.

-- Care of common surgical problems such as GI obstruction, hernias and PDA ligations so you don't have to go out of town to get the care your child needs
+- Care of common surgical problems such as GI obstruction and hernias so you don't have to go out of town to get the care your child needs

 - Laser eye surgery and other surgical procedures are performed right in the NICU, reducing the need to transport fragile babies on ventilators to another area of the hospital